berryq460/covid-tracker-phase-1/README.md

 2. **Features:**  Provides up-to-date data (updated every 12 hours) about Coronavirus outbreak.
 Includes numbers about confirmed cases, numbers and percentages of deaths in the United States, Mexico, Peru, & Australia.

-:airplane: :house:
+:airplane: Simple App for travelers & new- movers:house:
->- People are getting bombarded with news about COVID on a daily basis, we want to simplify the updates on where travelers or new movers can get their information easily
+>- People are getting bombarded with news about COVID on a daily basis, we want to simplify the updates
+>- Millions of people have moved during the pandemic.
+Some people can't avoid travel (Whether through their work or other circumstances)
+This app will help travelers or new movers get their information in a super easy and simplpistic way.
->- For : travelers or people moving who want to quickly asses and compare different countries before making the move :airplane:
+>- Users: travelers or people moving who want to quickly assess and compare different countries before making the move.

 3. **Wireframes:**
 Figma --> _Wireframe Located Above_